betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

 beginners to visualize.
 This can help them understand how different approaches work.
-The simplicity of the physics and mathematics also allows beginners to focus more on the implementation details; the programming language, parallel execution paradigm, discretization and mathematical support libraries.
+The simplicity of the physics and mathematics also allows beginners to focus more on the implementation details; the programming language, parallel execution paradigm, discretization, and mathematical support libraries.

 ## A Hello CSE World Repository